-The floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed riprap protection and piling may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
-The bank is vegetated, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods and exposed portions of the protective structure could be vulnerable to future events.
+The floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, which increases their resiliency to some climate change impacts.
+However, these structures may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+For example, the pilings appear to be at a sufficient height to withstand projected changes in water levels, but additional fortification may be needed.

+The bank is vegetated, which provides additional stability and could partially reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system.
+However, the bank remains at risk of accelerated deterioration from currents and floods.
+Exposed portions of the protective structure could be vulnerable to future events, and an alternative bank protection strategy may be required to protect the anchoring points of the other structures and reduce flood impacts to the upland parcel.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.